 Researcher Emma Childs explains, “Our findings provide some support for the common claim that cannabis is used to reduce stress and relieve tension and anxiety.
 At the same time, our finding that participants in the higher THC group reported small but significant increases in anxiety and negative mood throughout the test supports the idea that THC can also produce the opposite effect.”

 Applying the Data to Modern Marijuana Use

 Marijuana laws are changing rapidly across the nation and marijuana use continues to rise.
-According to a 2016 Gallup poll, 13 percent of Americans stated they’re marijuana users.
+According to a 2016 Gallup poll, 13% of Americans stated that they’re marijuana users.
 This is nearly double the percentage of users from 2013.
-In the same poll, 43 percent of U.S. adults reported they’ve tried the drug.
+In the same poll, 43% of U.S. adults reported that they’ve tried the drug.

 What does all this mean for marijuana users?
-The bottom line is you should be cautious.
-Turning to this drug as a source of stress-relief could backfire.
+The bottom line is that you should be cautious.
+Turning to this drug as a source of stress relief could backfire.
 If you consume higher amounts of marijuana, you might end up being more stressed out than you were before you fired up.

 How to Find Help for Marijuana Misuse or Addiction

 If you or a loved one is struggling with marijuana misuse, help is available and recovery is possible.
 Professional addiction treatment can start anyone battling a substance use problem on the path to a happier and healthier life.
 To learn more about rehab programs and treatment options, contact a caring admissions navigator with American Addiction Centers (AAC) for free at .

 Addiction Treatment Levels of Care

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.